chandps/CodingChallenges/README.md

 # Hackerrank
-Hackerrank, CtCI, and intcake Algorithm challenge solution in Python and Java
+My Hackerrank, CtCI, and intcake Algorithm challenge solution in Python and Java

 Browse each solution by finding: <br/>
 [ChallengeName].py <br/>
-[ChallangeName].java
+[ChallengeName].java

 More solution to be added later:
-- Topcoder
 - CodeChef
 - SPOJ